sonukumar16/react-redux/README.md

-# react-redux
+# react-redux-webpack
-React with redux
+React with redux using webpack